A belated happy birthday to Raymond Poulidor, who was born on April, 15 1936, and died on November 13, 2019.

 “No race, however difficult, goes on as long as a harvest,” he once remarked.

 Poulidor was discovered in 1959 by another French rider, Bernard Gauthier, who took notice of the young neo-pro during that year’s Bordeaux–Paris.

 “That day, I lapped him, I took four laps out of him, even though it was a very difficult circuit.
 He was very impressed:, said Gauthier.

 This in turn prompted the well-known directeur sportif and former pro, Antonin Magne, to offer Poulidor a spot on his prestigious Mercier Team at a salary of 25,000 francs a month.

-But, after realizing that he had a rider in Poulidor that was capable of challenging Anquetil, he later agreed.
+But, after realizing that he had a promising rider in Poulidor who was capable of challenging Anquetil, he later agreed.

 Magne’s confidence was justified when Poulidor triumphed in the 1961 Milan–San Remo Classic.

 Perhaps, the most memorable scene from that year’s La Primavera occurred when Poulidor punctured halfway through the race and lost two minutes.
 Magne insisted that he chase back, later catching back up with the peloton along the famous climb of the Capo Verde with 20 kilometers to go.